SumitKaushik1/JAVAPractice/README.md

 # JAVAPractice
-Learning core java with questons
+● Learning core java with questons

-Practice01-Hello world
+● Practice01-Hello world
 ___________________________________________________________

-Practice02-table of 9
+● Practice02-table of 9
 ___________________________________________________________

-Practice03-max of three numbers
+● Practice03-max of three numbers
 ___________________________________________________________

-Practice04-3√(a^2+b^2-|c|)
+● Practice04-3√(a^2+b^2-|c|)
 ___________________________________________________________

-Practice05-inheritance from abstract class- class PrintMyBook is inherited from abstract Book class ,getting details of book
+● Practice05-inheritance from abstract class- class PrintMyBook is inherited from abstract Book class ,getting details of book
 ___________________________________________________________
-Practice06-Comparable vs Comparator
+● Practice06-Comparable vs Comparator
 ___________________________________________________________
 Practice07-

-*remove dublicates integer value from list
+● remove dublicates integer value from list

-*common strings from two lists
+● common strings from two lists

-*reverse integer value in list
+● reverse integer value in list
 ___________________________________________________________
 Practice08--
-*count occurance of each string in arraylist using map
+● count occurance of each string in arraylist using map

-*Remove all occurance of given value from arraylist using map
+● Remove all occurance of given value from arraylist using map

 ___________________________________________________________
 Practice09--

-using Set
+● using Set

-*return a set of unique elements from a list of integers
+● return a set of unique elements from a list of integers

 *union of two sets  of integers